53 Crazy Facts about Life That Will Blow Your Mind

 It’s thought that the profile of the average person alive today is 28 years old, male, and Chinese.

-If you’re lucky enough to study at Cambridge University, you’ll be heading to an institution which has been around longer than the ancient empire of the Aztecs.
+If you’re lucky enough to study at Cambridge University, you’ll be heading to an institution that has been around longer than the ancient empire of the Aztecs.

 If you were to put all humans on one weighing scale, and all ants on Earth on the other, the ants would weigh more.